ChenQiyue8/EE399A/README.md

 # EE 399 Introduction to Machine Learning Homework Reports
-This repository contains the homework and their corresponding reports for the course EE 399 (Machine Learning for Science and Engineering) at the University of Washington.
-The homework covers topics including data analysis tools (PCA, LDA, etc), data classification, neural networks and reinforcement learning.
+Welcome to the repository for homework assignments and corresponding reports from the course EE 399: Machine Learning for Science and Engineering at the University of Washington, Spring 2023, taught by Professor Dr. Nathan Kutz.

+This repository serves as a comprehensive resource for all the assignments completed during the course.
+Each assignment covers a wide range of topics in machine learning, including data analysis tools, data classification, neural networks, and reinforcement learning.
+Here's a breakdown of the contents:
-Course Date: Spring 2023

-Professor: Dr. Nathan Kutz

 ## Table of Contents
 - [HW1: Non-Linear Regression and Model Selection](./HW1/README.rst)